StrutFit/iOSSDK/README.md

 This code should be executed when a user visits the product display page.

-ensure the following is in your info file.
+Ensure the following is in your info.plist file.
 NSCameraUsageDescription.
 NSPhotoLibraryUsageDescription.
 NSMicrophoneUsageDescription.

 1. use https://github.com/StrutFit/iOSSDK to import the library into your xcode project.
 Plseae use the latest version (you can see this in releases)
 2. StruFit library should be created as follows each time a user visits a product display page.